 - The first sale of shares of public sector firms in small bundles to mutual funds and institutional investors happened in 1991-92 under P V Narasimha Rao-Manmohan Singh combine, who ushered in the 1991 economic reforms, but they too faced a difficult time in its implementation.

-- The World Bank, with which India was in negotiations for assistance, took the stance that proceeds raised through sale of equity of public sector companies should be used only to reduce the government’s debt.
+- The World Bank, with which India was in negotiations for assistance, took the stance that proceeds raised through the sale of equity of public sector companies should be used only to reduce the government’s debt.
 During negotiations in September 1991, Finance Ministry again managed to persuade the World Bank that given India’s fiscal challenges, this couldn’t be done under the current circumstances.

 - Industrial Policy Statement of 1991 provided for a complete review of public sector investments to focus on strategic and essential infrastructure undertakings and new methods to tackle chronically sick and loss-making units.